blentz100/missing-semester-solutions/README.md

     #### Ramping Up
     Done
     #### Moving Work Around

+    Use git cherry-pick if you want to pick one of more commits from another branch and add those to the branch you are currently working on.

     git revert undoes a commit by creating a new commit

     git reset actually alters the commit history.